OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 ## The new Tenants page in the Project view

-You can see the new tenants page in the Project view below.
+You can see the new tenants page in the project view below.

 ![The new tenants page in the project view]

-To access the new Tenants page, go to Projects and then the sidebar menu.This page provides:
+To access the new Tenants page, go to **Projects** and then the sidebar menu.
+This page provides:

 - A full list of all the tenants connected to this project
 - A full list of the environments connected to each of the tenants in this project

 You'll find 3 new options in the top right-hand corner of the page.
-One of them is the bulk action, which you can use by clicking on the green Connect Tenants button.
+One of them is the bulk action, which you can use by clicking on the green **Connect Tenants** button.
 The other 2 functions let you add a new blank tenant, and clone an existing tenant.

 ![Creating a new tenant from the new tenants page in a project]
 ![Cloning an existing tenant from the new tenants page in a project]